liannoi/exam-javascript/README.md

 # JavaScript Course

-Examination work done by me at ITStep Academy.
-The work was checked and evaluated on 12/12, teacher Vasilenko Igor Grigoryevich.
+Examination project performed by me at the STEP Computer Academy. **I got 12/12 for work.
+Teacher: Vasilenko Igor Grigorevich**.

 ### Duration and purpose